munki/macadmin-scripts/README.md

 These are currently only supported using Apple's Python on macOS.
 There is no support for running these on Windows or Linux.

-In macOS 12.3, Apple will be removing its Python 2.7 install.
+In macOS 12.3, Apple stopped providung Python as part of macOS.
 You'll need to provide your own Python to use these scripts.
 You may also need to install additional Python modules.

 #### getmacosipsws.py